-Organizations establishing a customer data analytics strategy need to look first not to the data they’ve accumulated or the software that’s available, but rather the questions they want to answer,
+Organizations establishing a customer data analytics strategy need to look first not to the data they’ve accumulated or the software that’s available, but rather the questions they want to answer, according to Gartner Inc.

 “There’s almost no question in the marketplace you cannot ask and get an answer to,” said Gareth Herschel, principal analyst at the Stamford, Conn.-based research firm at its recent Customer 360 conference.
 “If you want to put the resources into it, you can analyze it and understand it.
 So, what prioritizes what we analyze?
 It’s a question of what decisions do you want to take.
 The decisions are the center of our business strategy.”

 Companies competing in the same market often collect similar data about their customers and have the same access to analytical tools.
 Typically, organizations have the same type of data on the same type of customer as their No. 1 competitor, Herschel said.
 So, competitive differentiation comes with how they conduct analysis.

 “To boil down ‘what is your strategy,’ it has to be about ‘what is the decision,’ not the data,” he said.